twbs/bootstrap/site/content/docs/5.2/components/list-group.md

 ### Sass loop

-Loop that generates the modifier classes with the `list-group-item-variant()` mixin.
+Loop that generates the modifier classes with an overriding of CSS variables.

 {{< scss-docs name="list-group-modifiers" file="scss/_list-group.scss" >}}